Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe a person who has strong opinions
 - Describe someone (a famous person) that is a role model for young people
 - Describe an old friend you had lost touch with and got in contact with again
+- Describe a successful sportsperson you admire
+- Describe a good habit your friend has, and you want to develop
+- Describe a friend of yours who is good at music/singing
+- Describe a good friend who is important to you
+- Describe a person you know who enjoys working for a family business (e.g. a shop, etc.)
+- Describe a creative person (e.g. an artist, a musician, an architect, etc.) you admire
+- Describe a singer whose music/songs you like

 ### 2. PLACES (Location-related questions)
 - Describe a place in your country or part of your country that you would like to recommend to visitors/travelers